kottans/frontend/tasks/js-oop.md

 - [Object Oriented JS](https://www.udacity.com/course/object-oriented-javascript--ud015)
 - [codewars](https://www.codewars.com/) - register, join Kottans clan and reach 7 kyu.

-If you honestly finished all the previous steps then go ahead and share it with others - post a message to [course channel](chat) with the link to your repo and the words "Object Oriented JS - finished".
+If you honestly finished all the previous steps then go ahead and share it with others - post a message to [course channel][chat] with the link to your repo and the words "Object Oriented JS - finished".

 When you finish this task you can start the next one.